MPLLang/entanglement-detect/README-artifact.txt

 For evaluating the artifact, we provide two sets of instructions, one for a "small" evaluation, and the other for a "full" evaluation.
-The small evaluation considers a subset of benchmarks with reduced problem sizes, and takes about 20-30 minutes to run.
-The full evaluation is intended for fully reproducing our results in the paper, and takes between 6 and 10 hours to run (depending on how much is reproduced).
+The small evaluation considers a subset of benchmarks with reduced problem sizes, and takes about 30 minutes to run.
+The full evaluation is intended for fully reproducing our results in the paper, and takes approximately 10 hours to run.

 Minimum hardware requirements:
 - 6GB RAM, 8 cores for the SMALL evaluation.